elusivecodes/FyreColor/README.md

 **To Hex String**

-Return a hexadecimal string representation of the color.
+Get a hexadecimal string representation of the color.

 ```php
 $hexString = $color->toHexString();